ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     $ sudo ifup ens19
     ~~~

-    The command will not return any output.
+    The command does not return any output.

 4. Use the `ip` command to check out your new network setup: